|At a Glance|

 Search engines also look at word frequency to understand what someone might be searching for when looking up information about you or your business.
 Using these keywords throughout your pages will help them rank well in search results.

-I recommend that the keyword density should be 0.5%, which means use your focus keyword 5 times for 1000 words of content.
+I recommend that the keyword density should be 0.5%, which means using your focus keyword 5 times for 1000 words of content.

 6. Anchor Text